 Day 7: Moorish Treasures of Granada

 Your entire day and evening are on your own, and there's no better way to start than with a visit to the sprawling palace and garden complex of the Alhambra (r) — the last and greatest of Europe's Moorish palaces.
 Afterward, you might explore the colorful streets and alleyways of Granada's Old Town, and ponder the course of history at the ornate tombs of world-changing Ferdinand and Isabella, who reigned over a new age of religious zeal at home and exploration of the "new" Americas.
-No bus.
+No bus today.

 Day 8: Ronda

 This morning we'll drive to the hill town of Ronda, home to Spain's oldest bullring and its most breathtaking gorge.
 The afternoon and evening are yours to explore Ronda's Moorish and Mercadillo Quarters, linked together by the famous gravity-defying stone bridge (towering over the rubble of an earlier one that wasn't).
 Sleep in or near Ronda (1 night).
 Bus: 3 hrs.